antoniocruz23/PokeFight/README.md

 |:---:|:----:|
 |![Blastoise](https://i.imgur.com/aWfVxFR.png) | ![Zapdos](https://i.imgur.com/pP9Rp2b.png) |

 but you can choose your own Pokémon!!
 You just need to access this <a href="https://www.pokemon.com/us/pokedex/" target="_blank">website</a> and choose the name of the Pokémon you want!
-It's pretty simple.
+It's pretty simple!

-The game will go on until either player gets his health to zero.
+For best game performance please choose a Pokémon who have at least one evolution and choose the last evolution to play!

 ### Executing from IDE